 Take care of legal issues.
 First, make sure that you are legally able to perform the wedding ceremony.
 If not, the marriage might be valid in God’s eyes, but it won’t be according to the government.
 Requirements vary from state to state, so check with your local court for specific requirements.
 Typically you must be either licensed or ordained to perform a wedding, but some states have additional requirements.
 If you’re seeking for professionals, Designed Dream, a wedding planning service situated in Toronto, offers well-thought-out wedding planning choices.
 For more info: https://www.designeddream.com/wedding-planner-barrie-ontario/.

 Second, the wedding will not be legal unless the bride and groom get a marriage license from their local court.
-After the wedding, the bride, groom, wedding officiant (that’s you) and two witnesses (typically the maid of honor and the best man) sign the license.
+After the wedding ceremony, the bride, groom, wedding officiant (that’s you) and two witnesses (typically the maid of honor and the best man) sign the license.

 Finally, the signed license is returned to the court where it the marriage officially becomes legally binding.

-Before agreeing to perform the wedding, schedule an introductory meeting with the bride and groom.
+Before agreeing to perform the wedding ceremony, schedule an introductory meeting with the bride and groom.

 Here are some things you should cover in your first meeting.

 1. Ask about their relationship.

 Begin with some basic questions about their relationship to get to know them better.